 UAFS has ordered PPE for the campus and has stored many supplies at Plant Operations.
 Please contact Plant Operations at extension 7175 to request PPE for your office, department, events, or classrooms/labs.

 Quarantine & Isolation

-According to the latest guidance from the Centers for Disease Control and Arkansas Department of Health for Institutions of Higher Education (IHE) Quarantine and Isolation will be as follows:
+In accordance with the most recent public guidance from the Centers for Disease Control and the Arkansas Department of Health, quarantine and isolation protocols will proceed as follows: